 The contradiction between planes and angles discussed here relates to the difference between the projected size of an image onto a spherical retina (visual projection); contrasted with the projected size of an image onto a plane located normal to the optical axis or direction of vision (geometrical projection).
 Both situations have a strict geometrical basis (the eye operates essentially as a pin-hole camera in terms of image/object magnification).

-A spherical retina causes objects that subtend smaller visual angles (i.e. objects located at greater distance or width/height laterally from the optic axis) to create correspondingly smaller images.
-If the human eye had a different form, for example with a planar (and non-moving) retina, then projected images of identically sized objects, located at different lateral distances from the optic axis, with said objects located at the same object distance along the optic axis, would all project onto the retina with an identical size, and the apparent contradiction between planes and visual angles would not occur.Alan Radley (22.11.21)
+A spherical retina causes objects that subtend smaller visual angles, that is, identically sized objects located at the same distance along the optic axis, with each object located at a greater width/height laterally from the optic axis, to create correspondingly smaller images.
+If the human eye had a different form, for example with a planar (and non-moving) retina, then such objects would all project onto the retina with an identical size, and the apparent contradiction between planes and visual angles would not occur.Alan Radley (3.12.23)